scottkryski/Local-LLM-Guide/index.md

 - **Part 4: RAG with Langchain:** Building a Retrieval-Augmented Generation pipeline.
 - **Part 5: Advanced Concepts:** Exploring more advanced techniques like agentic workflows.

 Use the navigation bar at the top to move between sections.
-Let's get started!